-ISRA Cards, a designer and manufacturer of customised cards and commercial media incorporating electronics, has also provided its support in the form of an industrial and financial partnership.
+ISRA Cards, a designer and manufacturer of customized cards and commercial media incorporating electronics, has also provided its support in the form of an industrial and financial partnership.
 “ISRA comes from the printed communication sector and has, for more than 40 years, pursued its growth through industrial and technological advances.
 The know-how we have acquired in terms of printing techniques and electronic integration enables us to participate in highly innovative projects such as LAYER®, which is totally in line with our strategy of innovation and diversification“.
 Concludes Jean-Pierre Chauvin, Managing Director of ISRA Cards.

 To further supplement this fundraising campaign, Dracula Technologies has chosen to launch a fundraising campaign via the WiSEED platform.
 The first objective of 300,000 euros has already been reached and the campaign will run until June 14th to raise 600,000 euros.

 Billions of IoTs will be installed in the coming years and almost half of them will be installed inside buildings.
 Today, the use of batteries is a real burden on this development.
-Players must strive to reduce the frequency and distance of data emissions, otherwise maintenance operations will multiply.
+Players must strive to reduce the frequency and distance of data emissions, otherwise, maintenance operations will multiply.

 So why not capture the energy available on the spot?
 This is where energy harvesting comes in: capturing the energy of the elements around us: light, temperature variations, and movements to convert them into electrical energy.